skip to main content

 Unfortunately, you’ll need a TV plan to watch the NHL Winter Classic on TNT.
 But you can still catch the game without spending a penny by signing up for a free streaming trial.

 Pro tip: Unlike the Winter Classic, you can catch other nationally televised NHL games for free using an over-the-air (OTA) antenna to pick up your local ABC network.
-That’s one of our recommended ways of watching this season’s NHL All-Star Game.

-How to Watch the NHL Winter Classic FAQ
+How to watch the NHL Winter Classic FAQ

 What time is the Winter Classic?